AnalyzeWithRiya/Netflix-Content-Trends-Analysis/sql/sql.md

 ![Problem 2 Output](https://github.com/AnalyzeWithRiya/Netflix-Content-Trends-Analysis/blob/21f9834cf8da8e5c96d86d4375ab1ee48af05a16/images/i4.jpg)

-✅ Netflix content volume spiked after 2015, peaking in 2018–2019.
+✅ Netflix features content from as early as the **1920s**, but the volume of new titles exploded post-2015.
+Peak release years like **2018** reflect a **strong production and licensing push.** The dip post-2020 could be due to pandemic-related delays in releases.

 ---